Welcome & Overview

 Account: Expenses: Marketplace Fees · Tax: No Tax · Amount: negative

-- Verify total matches deposit.
+- Verify total equals original deposit amount.
 Click "Save & Submit"

 Shopify Web Sales — GetToner.ca